analogdevicesinc/ai8x-synthesis/README.md

 Train the new network/new dataset.
 See `scripts/train_mnist.sh` for a command line example.

-#### Netron - Network Visualization
+#### Netron — Network Visualization

-The Netron tool (https://github.com/lutzroeder/Netron) can visualize networks, similar to what is available within Tensorboard.
+The [Netron tool](https://github.com/lutzroeder/Netron) can visualize networks, similar to what is available within Tensorboard.
 To use Netron, use `train.py` to export the trained network to ONNX, and upload the ONNX file.

 ```shell
 (ai8x-training) $ ./train.py --model ai85net5 --dataset MNIST --evaluate --exp-load-weights-from checkpoint.pth.tar --device MAX78000 --summary onnx